-On December 29, 2022, President Biden signed the Consolidated Appropriations Act, 2023 (the Act) (P.L.
+On December 29, 2022, President Biden signed the Consolidated Appropriations Act, 2023 (the Act) (PL.
 117-328).
 The Act included significant policy changes for Child Nutrition programming, including the authorization of a permanent, non-congregate meal service through the Summer Food Service Program (SFSP) and National School Lunch Program (NSLP) Seamless Summer Option (SSO) for rural areas with no congregate meal service and the Summer Electronic Benefits Transfer for Children Program (Section 502 of the Act).
-The non-congregate model for rural areas is available in Summer 2023 and Summer Electronic Benefits Transfer for Children Program will be available in summer 2024.
-The Act requires FNS to promulgate regulations to carry out these two changes.
+The non-congregate model for rural areas is available in Summer 2023 and Summer Electronic Benefits Transfer for Children Program (SFSP) to promulgate regulations to carry out these two changes.
 Regulations for these policy changes will be promulgated in advance of summer 2024.